-- the skin in and around the treated area may become red, dry, itchy or blistered, although skin problems are rare with the doses of typically used to treat secondary breast cancer
+- the skin in and around the treated area may become red, dry, itchy or blistered, although skin problems are rare with the doses of typically used to treat metastatic breast cancer

 - radiotherapy to the brain typically causes hair loss; the hair will usually grow back 2–3 months after treatment but it may be thinner than it was before

 - radiotherapy to the abdomen (stomach) can cause nausea and vomiting; taking an anti-emetic drug before treatment can stop this happening

 - radiotherapy to the upper back or chest can cause oesophagitis.